-For University of Sydney students: All applicants must be currently enrolled in an undergraduate degree.
+All applicants must be currently enrolled in an undergraduate degree at the University of Sydney.

 The United States Studies Centre will act as UCLA’s designated registration centre.
-Application forms and correspondence will not be received by the University of California Los Angeles (UCLA) or UC Davis.
+Application forms and correspondence will not be received by the University of California Los Angeles (UCLA).

-Students are required to attend the full summer sessions at UCLA/UC Davis from 23 June to 2 August 2019.
+Students are required to attend the full summer sessions at UCLA from 26 June to 4 August 2023.
 Due to the intensive nature of study, students are required to attend all timetabled classes.

-The United States Studies Centre will act as UCLA’s/UC Davis designated registration centre.
+The United States Studies Centre will act as UCLA’s designated registration centre.
 Students should not attempt to enrol with UCLA directly.

 All students will be notified once they have been successfully enrolled and will be issued with a nine-digit identification number called the ‘UID’.

-Once students have received their UID, it is their responsibility to setup their own MyUCLA account (or UC Davis equivalent).
-This account allows students to manage all their courses, to check on financial issues (including managing their Bruincard) and order transcripts.
+Once students have received their UID, it is their responsibility to set up their own MyUCLA account.
+This account allows students to manage all their courses, check on financial issues (including managing their Bruincard) and order transcripts.
 This will all be covered at the scheduled enrolment session.

-Students will be required to submit the relevant documentation for the I-20 form on the UCLA/ UC Davis website and will be guided through the process by the US Studies Centre at an information session.
+Students will be required to submit the relevant documentation for the I-20 form on the UCLA website and will be guided through the process by the US Studies Centre at an information session.

-The US Studies Centre will issue all students with the I-20 forms once they have been received from UCLA/UC Davis for the group visa sessions.
+The US Studies Centre will issue all students with the I-20 forms once they have been received from UCLA for the group visa sessions.

-All successful students must enrol in a minimum of two courses (total of 8 units) offered by UCLA/UC Davis.
+All successful students must enrol in two courses (total of 8 UCLA units) offered by UCLA.

-The package price includes the costs of two UCLA/UC Davis courses worth 4 units each.
+The package price includes the costs of two UCLA courses worth 4 UCLA units each.

 Enrolment in most courses is unlimited prior to the first day of the session.
-Courses with enrolment limits close when enrolment reaches the limit but students may place themselves on a wait list when it is available.
-Often additional sections will be added as the wait list is filled to capacity.
+Courses with enrolment limits will close when the limit is reached but students may place themselves on a waitlist when it is available.
+Often additional sessions will be added as the waitlist is filled to capacity.

-Upon successful completion, students will receive a total of up to 12 credit points towards their degrees at the University of Sydney, University of New South Wales or the University of Western Australia, subject to the following:
+Upon successful completion, students will receive a total of 6 elective credit points towards their degrees at the University of Sydney.

-Students apply and pay directly to the UCLA/UC Davis Housing Department for their accommodation and meal plan through the website.
+Students apply and pay directly to the UCLA Housing Department for their accommodation and meal plan through the UCLA Housing website.

 Whilst UCLA Housing will do its best to assign housing based on preferences, all accommodation types are subject to availability.
 Once housing has been assigned, you have 7 days to pay online.